 While tuning the piano, I noticed that several keys were not functioning very well.
 So, I opened up the casing and pulled out the mechanism to see what might be causing this.
-I found a small pencil, a paper clip, and a piece of paper crumpled up into a small ball.
-I took my tweezers and got them out of there and, absent-mindedly, dropped them into the side pocket of my jacket.
+Inside, I found a small pencil, a paper clip, and a piece of paper crumpled up into a tiny ball.
+I took my tweezers and got these items out of there and, absent-mindedly, dropped them into the side pocket of my jacket.

-Many years elapsed, and I was never called back to tune that piano because Mrs. Gershwin passed away and it was donated to the Library of Congress.
-Then, one day, while I was going through my old clothes in my closet, I discovered that piece of paper in the pocket of that jacket.
-However, I had absolutely no recollection as to where this piece of paper had come from.
-I opened it up and found that it was a piece of manuscript paper on which were written some notes.
-I went to my piano and played these notes and found that they formed a melodic pattern that was quite pleasant to my ear.
+Many years elapsed.
+I was never called back to tune that piano because Mrs. Gershwin had passed away and it was now at the Library of Congress.
+Then, one day, while I was going through some old clothes in my closet, I discovered a crumpled piece of paper in the pocket of that jacket.
+I opened it up and found that it was a piece of manuscript paper on which were scrawled 15 notes.
+I went to my piano and played these notes and found that they formed a melodic pattern that was appealing to me.

 I presumed this must have been a tune I had jotted down while I was out walking my dog and then had forgotten about.
 I set about making it into a song.